SAY: The Stuttering Association for the Young

 SAY: DC Staff

-SAY: DC is lead by Taro Alexander and Leigh Pennebaker.
+SAY: DC is led by Taro Alexander and Leigh Pennebaker.
 Taro and Leigh have been married since 2003 and are the proud parents of three wonderful children.
 Leigh and Taro both believe that children are capable of changing the world and have been dedicated to SAY since its inception in 2001.

 Taro Alexander, Co-Founder, has stuttered since the age of five, and truly understands the physical, social, and emotional impact of stuttering.
 In 2001, Taro fulfilled his life-long dream, establishing SAY to help change the lives of young people who stutter.
 In 2008, Taro launched Camp SAY to provide kids and teens with another transformative, confidence-building experience.
 Taro is widely recognized for his work with people who stutter and has led workshops, master classes, and performances across the world.